-This conceptual Stormwater Management Strategy (SWMS) report has been prepared on behalf of Adani Mining Pty Ltd for the proposed Carmichael Coal Mine Camp (the subject site).
+This conceptual Stormwater Management Strategy (SWMS) report has been prepared on behalf of Adani Mining Pty Ltd for the proposed Carmichael Coal Mine Rail Construction Camp 1 (the subject site).

-The intent of this strategy is to provide an overview of the stormwater management aspects to support the Material Change of Use application for the mine construction camp.
+The intent of this strategy is to provide an overview of the stormwater management aspects to support the Material Change of Use application for the rail construction camp.
 This SWMS report includes detailed policies, performance criteria and procedures to minimise the impact of the development on the physical and social environment.

-This SWMS intends to address the operational phase of the construction camp.
+This SWMS intends to address the operational phase of the construction camp that is expected to have a design life of approximately 2 years.